Sexual Exploitation of PatientsCategories: Ethics and Professionalism Adopted: May 1991 | Amended: Jan 2021

 - Kissing in a romantic or sexual manner;

-- Touching breasts, genitals, or any sexualized body part for any purpose other than appropriate examination or treatment, or where the or where the patient has refused or has withdrawn consent;
+- Touching breasts, genitals, or any sexualized body part for any purpose other than appropriate examination or treatment, or where the patient has refused or has withdrawn consent;

-- Encouraging the patient to masturbate in the presence of the physician or masturbation by the physician while the patient is present;
+- Encouraging the patient to masturbate in the presence of the licensee or masturbation by the licensee while the patient is present; and

 - Offering to provide practice-related services, such as drugs, in exchange for sexual favors.

 The Board also refers its licensees to the Board’s Position Statement entitled “Guidelines for avoiding misunderstandings during physical examinations.”